OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 docker compose up
 ```

 It will download the base image and apply some changes to build a virtual environment for the python modules.
+It can be made to run permanently with the option `alwayson: true`in the config.yaml file (defaults to `false`).
+It will then refresh the calendar image every `refreshhours` as specified also in the `server:` section of config.yaml (defaults to every 3 hours if no value provided)

 ### Known issues / TODO

 1. There's an error between the chromium version and the chromium-driver version.
 It seems to work but [TODO] Fix this
-2. Test running from cron and/or make the server stay up between calendar refreshes